Is customer loyalty dead? NOPE!

 Partner with another local business – Partnering with another business is great because both businesses will benefit from each other.
 As a teenager, I worked at a gas station that partnered with a large fast restaurant next door.
 At a reduced price, the gas station purchased coupons for a free cheeseburger from the fast-food restaurant and gave them away with 25-litre gas purchases.
 The promo gave customers an incentive to fill there, and the restaurant had the opportunity to up-sell fries and drinks when the coupon was redeemed.
 That’s a win-win-win.

 Points & Customer Tracking – Small businesses that can track customer purchases can go a step further and earn big returns.
 You’re able to send custom offers to customers when you can see what customers have purchased.
 Customer tracking also allows you to have tiered programs or offer points that customers can redeem.

 Unfortunately, this is also the most difficult to implement for local small businesses.
 Customer purchases are impossible to track manually.
 Tracking systems combined with automation systems need to be set up to create customer profiles, track their purchases, track points or purchasing tiers, and send out custom offers.
 However, there are solutions to make a strong point-based or tiered loyalty program that even the smallest of small businesses can implement.

 - Check with your credit/debit vendor (POS).
-Many POS suppliers who handle your credit/debit payments have loyalty management systems for small business to reward their customers.
-Moneris is a large supplier of POS systems and offers cost-effective options to offer rewards to your customers.
+Many POS suppliers who handle credit/debit payments have loyalty management systems for small businesses to reward their customers.
+Moneris is a large supplier of POS systems and offers cost-effective options to provide rewards to your customers.

 - Square is popular, especially with home-based businesses.
-They offer affordable options to offer reward programs at your point-of-sale.
+They offer affordable options to provide reward programs at your point of sale.

 - Have you considered offering Air Miles?
-People love collecting Air Miles, and you can use their recognizable brand to attract customers.
+People love collecting Air Miles; you can use their recognizable brand to attract customers.

 Cost of Rewards Programs